 When you begin taking insulin, your doctor might check in with you often.
 They may have you tweak the amount you take or the time you take it based on the results of blood sugar tests.
 You’ll need to fine-tune your dose and schedule until you find one that works best.

-Research shows that the best time to take a mealtime insulin is 15 to 20 minutes before you eat a meal.
+Research shows that the best time to take a mealtime insulin is before you eat a meal.
 You can also take it after your meal, but this may put you at a higher risk of a hypoglycemic episode.

 Don’t panic if you forget to take your insulin before your meal.
 Instead, take it at the end of the meal and keep an eye on your blood glucose.

 If you forget to take your insulin and it’s already time for another meal, your blood glucose level will probably be higher than it normally is before a meal.
 If this happens, measure your blood glucose and then dose for the meal, plus a correction dose to cover the higher glucose level.